kmchm/sendify-solution/README.md

 ## About `ShipmentTool`

 The `ShipmentTool` class, located in the `mcp` package, encapsulates the core logic for handling MCP protocol operations within the server.
-It is responsible for processing shipment-related requests, transforming data between internal and external formats, and ensuring that the MCP server adheres to the expected protocol specifications.
+It is responsible for processing shipment-related requests.

 This tool acts as a bridge between the business logic and the MCP interface, making it easier to maintain and extend protocol-specific functionality.
 By centralizing MCP operations in a dedicated class, the solution remains modular and easier to test or adapt for future protocol changes.